BaptisteRoseau/ImPlate/README.md

 ## Installation Script

-In order to use the software, OpenCV (and it's dependencies) and OpenALPR must be installed.
-You can see how to install it from scratch here: [http://www.linuxfromscratch.org/blfs/view/svn/general/opencv.html].<br/>
+The easiest way to install the software if your have access to sudo is to run `sudo install_sudo.sh` (you need to have `apt` installed).
+It require an internet connection and may take several minutes.
+Please read carefully this script before launching it.
+Once it is done, you can add the path to the `blur` executable to your `PATH`.

-For a faster runtime, install CUDA and recompile OpenCV and OpenALPR so it will use the GPU instead of the CPU for the Neural Networks.<br/>
+If you want to manually install it, OpenCV (and it's dependencies) and OpenALPR must be installed.
+You can see how to install it from scratch here: [http://www.linuxfromscratch.org/blfs/view/svn/general/opencv.html].
+You can also see the requiered packages in the `install_sudo.sh` script.

-Note that an NVIDIA GTX 1XXX GPU or higher is required to use CUDA.<br/>
+For a faster runtime, install CUDA then recompile OpenCV and OpenALPR so it will use the GPU instead of the CPU for the Neural Networks.
+Note that an NVIDIA GTX 1XXX GPU or higher is required to use CUDA.
-**Read carefully this README et the installations script before insatlling anything**, as you may have already some dependecies installed, and don't need to reinstall them.
+**Read carefully this README and the installation scripts before installing anything**, as you may have already some dependecies installed, and don't need to reinstall them.
 Feel free to modify the installation scripts if necessary.
-Note that OpenCV 4.0.1 is requiered, and CUDA is highly recommended (install it **before** OpenCV or OpenALPR).<br/>
+Note that OpenCV 4.0.1 or higher is requiered, and CUDA is highly recommended (install it **before** OpenCV or OpenALPR).

 An installation script `install.sh` is given in the present directory.
 What it basically does is: